 9. Make the Employee Performance Acknowledgement Fair

 Recognition and rewards cannot be biased.
-It will viewed negatively if unfairness in the system is apparent, especially if the structure excludes certain types of staff/people.
+It will be viewed negatively if unfairness in the system is apparent, especially if the structure excludes certain types of staff/people.

-10. Ask Employees what they want
+10. Ask Employees What They Want

 11. Positivity Must Glow from Employee Performance Acknowledgment